top of page

 Our Fix*: Add a battery powered UPS on the DC portion of the microcontroller circuit.
 This can be done by buying a mini UPS board from AliExpress (select 9V1A) and 3.7 V lithium polymer battery (at least 1100 mAh) and wiring it up yourself (wiring diagram) or buying a complete kit called SunScreen.

-Cause 2: During normal operation, the IGBTs get too hot and fail as shorts.
-We believe they're getting too hot because the IGBTs are not switching fast enough.
+Cause 2: During normal operation, the IGBT(s) get(s) too hot and fail as shorts.
+We believe the IGBT's junction temperature is getting too hot because the IGBTs are not switching off fast enough and the heat isn't being dissipated fast enough.

 Symptoms: AC short happens while the unit is generating at or near rated power.

 Our Fix**: Change out the IGBTs to faster ones like these.
+We are calling this fix SunSpeed.

-**Note, it looks like the latest version of the motherboard (2023-08-09) is attempting to fix this by using a higher rated full body TO-247 IGBT (1200 V, 25 A vs 600 V, 20 A), but it is slower by 2.5 times for the turn off delay.
+**Note, it looks like a later version of the motherboard (2023-08-09) is attempting to fix this by using higher rated full body TO-247 IGBTs (1200 V, 25 A vs 600 V, 20 A), but it is slower by 2.5 times for the turn off delay.

 Detail explanation: